MathiasBayon/MBA_crypt/README.md

 Little Ruby/TK file crypting application (using crypt gem)

 Start
+- Use "bundle install" to install required gems
 - Use .bat file to start application, using Windows
 - Use "rake" to start application using Linux / OSX
 - You may also trigger encrypt/decrypt from command line, using "rake crypt <file>" or "rake decrypt <file>"